commandus/tlns/README.md

 There is 4 operations on the queue:

 - add a new message to the queue
-- iterate messages in the queue - get message from the queue one by one
+- iterate messages in the queue - getUplink message from the queue one by one
 - update message in the queue, message accessed by the address and the sequence number.
 It updates task descriptor stage
 - remove cancelled or completed tasks from the queue